 - parents/guardians will be informed in writing - copies of the parental notification will be submitted to the Year Adviser, Deputy Principal and Principal.

-Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks will receive an 'N' determination for that course (see 2.19, 2.24 and 2.25.
-See pages 25, 26 for sample copy of Official Warning Letter).
+Students who do not make a serious attempt at assessment tasks in excess of 50% of the available marks may receive an 'N' determination for that course.

 2.18 Non-Attempt of Tasks or Non-Serious Attempt of Tasks